-iEnergizer is an AIM listed independent, integrated software and service pioneer. iEnergizer is a digital age publishing and technology leader set to benefit from the dual disruptive waves of big data and the cloud.
-The shift to the digital world is at a tipping point. iEnergizer has a unique position with cutting edge technology to serve as an enabler to its clients to help facilitate this transformation.
+iEnergizer is an AIM listed, independent, integrated software and service pioneer.
+The Company is a publishing and technology leader, which is set to benefit from the dual disruptive waves of big data and the cloud in the digital age.
+With its expertise and cutting-edge technology, iEnergizer is uniquely positioned to facilitate the transformation to a digital world and support clients in this transition.